MichaelTJones/ladder/README.md

 ladder
 ======

 Efficient solution of all points shortest paths probem in Go.
-Code here is associated this golang-nuts discussion: https://groups.google.com/forum/#!topic/golang-nuts/ScFRRxqHTkY
+The code here is associated with the following golang-nuts discussion about approach, parallelism, efficiency, timing, and so on.

+https://groups.google.com/forum/#!topic/golang-nuts/ScFRRxqHTkY